naacl-org/naacl-2021-website/_pages/home.md

 {: .notice--info}

 **August 31, 2018**.
 The Diversity & Inclusion chairs are soliciting ideas about new initiatives at NAACL 2019 to ensure that all attendees have a good experience at the conference.
 Please contribute [here](https://docs.google.com/forms/d/e/1FAIpQLSeKwsLx7ihRjtHyRxWzPyz_tfgjfW2l0XYSsPelfbUbu1BfCw/viewform).
-{: .notice--info}

-**August 10, 2018**.
-The deadlines for long, short, &amp; industry track paper submissions, notification of acceptances, and camera ready versions are now posted.
-See <strong>Important Dates</strong> section below.
 {: .notice}

 <h2>Welcome!</h2>